SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

 Organizing data
 ....................

 You have two options for organizing your data:

 * cathub organize: For larger systematic datasets without reaction barriers, this approach will create folders and and arrange your data-files in the right location for you.

 * cathub make_folders: For smaller or more complicated datasets with reaction barriers, this method will only create your folders, and you will have to drop the files in the right location yourself.

+In either case no data will be uploaded to `catalysis-hub.org/publications <https://www.catalysis-hub.org/publications>`_ before you run `cathub db2server ...`.
+Once you uploaded data it will be held in a moderation stage which you can inspect yourself at `catalysis-hub.org/upload <https://www.catalysis-hub.org/upload>`_ and delete yourself to iterate until all structures and energies look as expected.
+Once you are satisfied with your uploaded dataset there will be a "Release" button that will notify the platform administrator that the dataset is ready for release.

 cathub organize
 ................